knewplay/book-programming-essential/programming-fundamentals/chapter5.md

 illustrator: "Dengyijia Liu"
 questions:
   - ["library", "How are data types in programming similar to items in a library?"]
-  - ["primitive-types", "List the common or 'primitive' data types supported by most programming languages."]
+  - ["primitive-types", "List the common 'primitive' data types supported by most programming languages."]
   - ["define-variable","In programming, how do you assign a value to a variable?
 Can you provide a simple example for both weakly typed and strongly typed languages?"
 ]
 ---